Anti-Maidan: Other “anti-Maidans”

-On 26 January, 1,000 people gathered in Donetsk, supported by local Regions supporters, communists, and Russian Cossacks; clashes caused some injuries.
+On 26 January 2014, 1,000 people gathered in Donetsk, supported by local Regions supporters, communists, and Russian Cossacks; clashes caused some injuries.

-On 1 February in Dnipropetrovsk (now Dnipro), Communists held a rally in support of merging Ukraine with Russia and Belarus, and called for the imposition of curfews, the closing of banks, and the expulsion of foreigners.
 In January 2015, an Anti-Maidan movement in Russia said it was ready to use violence to stop anti-government and pro-democracy protesters.

 Criticism

-The anti-Maidan movement was criticised by some as “a top-down initiative with protesters sometimes receiving remuneration for their participation”, alleging that the movement was not organic in nature and was supportive of the authoritarian government of Viktor Yanukovych.
+Anton Shekhovtsov described anti-maidan as “a top-down initiative with protesters sometimes receiving remuneration for their participation”, alleging that the movement was not organic in nature and was supportive of the authoritarian government of Viktor Yanukovych.
 Several news outlets investigated the claims to confirm that by and large, attendees at pro-government rallies did so for financial compensation and not for political reasons, and were not an organic response to the Euromaidan.
 "People stand at Euromaidan protesting against the violation of human rights in the state, and they are ready to make sacrifices," said Oleksiy Haran, a political scientist at Kyiv Mohyla Academy in Kyiv.
 "People at Antimaidan stand for money only.
 The government uses these hirelings to provoke resistance.
 They won't be sacrificing anything."

-Ukrainian linguist Svetlana Zhabotynskaya opined that a considerable share of people in the regions was "controlled by the Donetsk clans" who capitalized on the population's grave economic situation, that the author actually considers a result of the rule of said (oligarch) clans.
+Ukrainian linguist Svetlana Zhabotynskaya opined that a considerable share of people in the regions was "controlled by the Donetsk Clans" who capitalized on the population's grave economic situation, that the author actually considers a result of the rule of said (oligarch) clans.
 Common people there had had few genuine encounters with the democratic world and fell victim to "foreign history: myths about "fascists", "Banderites", "Gayrope", "kike-NATO" and "Pindosia".
 According to her, "these myths made them go to the Anti-Maidan so as to defend Yanukovich first and thereafter stand up for the Russkiy mir".